 I get asked certain insurance questions regularly.
-One such involves employee use of personal vehicles on company time.
-It’s a confusing topic filled with opportunities for misunderstanding.
+One such question involves employee use of personal vehicles on company time.
+It’s a confusing topic filled with many opportunities for misunderstanding.

 The Employee’s Insurance